peppelongo96/UnicalDown/README.md

 ### Other OSs
 Installation is pretty much the same.

-## Double-clickable script launcher (Windows only)
+## Easy-launcher
+Executable .sh and .bat file are provided to a simpler script usage. *Before to go*, **it's necessary to configure it with personal options**. *In general*, right-click on file and choose some Edit option.
+### for Windows
 An executable .bat file is provided.
-Just double-click on to automatically open cmd and start downloading.
+After properly settled it, just double-click on to automatically open cmd and start downloading.
-*Before to go*, right-click on it and choose Edit option.
-Just properly insert the usage that you want and Save next.
-### *Coffee version*
+#### *Coffee version*
 Coffee is a portable .exe from https://sourceforge.net/projects/coffee-sc/ open source project.
 It provides to prevent PC standby when downloading. *Coffee version* just starts and also kills Coffee task after UnicalDown procedure is finished.
 In case of "illegal" killing problems (e.g. cmd was prematurely closed), you can exit from Coffee by right-clicking on its properly icon in notification area.
+### for macOS/Linux
+An executable .sh file is provided. **It's necessary to make it runnable**: execute 'chmod 777 this_launcher.sh' on terminal (obviously, you must navigate to project folder before).
+Next, **always run** the .sh script **using terminal**.

 ## Default usage
 ```